Urie Bronfenbrenner: Views on human development and ecological systems theory

 Bronfenbrenner saw the process of human development as being shaped by the interaction between an individual and their environment.
 The specific path of development was a result of the influences of a person's surroundings, such as their parents, friends, school, work, culture, and so on.
 During his time, he saw developmental psychology as only studying individual influences on development in unnatural settings; in his own words, developmental psychology was, "the science of strange behavior of children in strange situations with strange adults for the briefest possible periods of time."

 It is from this vantage point that Bronfenbrenner conceives his theory of human development, the ecological systems theory.
 His theory states that there are many different levels of environmental influences that can affect a child's development, starting from people and institutions immediately surrounding the individual to nationwide cultural forces.
 He later accounted for the influence of time, such as specific events and changes in culture over time, by adding the chronosystem to the theory.
-Furthermore, he eventually renamed his theory the bioecological model in order to recognize the importance of biological processes in development.
+Furthermore, he eventually renamed his theory the bioecological model to recognize the importance of biological processes in development.
 However, he only recognized biology as producing a person's potential, with this potential being realized or not via environmental and social forces.

 Head Start

-In 1964, Bronfenbrenner testified before a congressional hearing about an antipoverty bill, stating that measures should be directed towards children in order to reduce the effects of poverty on developing persons.
+In 1964, Bronfenbrenner testified before a congressional hearing about an antipoverty bill, stating that measures should be directed towards children to reduce the effects of poverty on developing persons.
 This perspective was contrary to the predominant view at the time that child development was purely biological, with no influence of experience or environment on its course.
 Because of his testimony, he was invited to the White House to discuss the issue with Claudia Alta "Lady Bird" Johnson, with whom he discussed child-care programs of other countries.
 Furthermore, he was invited to a federal panel that was tasked with developing a method to counteract the effects of child poverty and to get them on an equal educational footing with wealthier students.
 He worked with 12 other professionals from various fields such as mental and physical health, education, social work, and developmental psychology.
-Bronfenbrenner convinced the panel to focus efforts on involving a child's family and community in the intervention effort, so as to expand the program to also focus on the creation of a better environment for development.
+Bronfenbrenner convinced the panel to focus efforts on involving a child's family and community in the intervention effort, to expand the program to also focus on the creation of a better environment for development.
 The panel's recommendations led to the formation of the Head Start in 1965.
 Bronfenbrenner's input may have helped Head Start develop some of its environmental intervention methods, such as family support services, home visits, and education for parenthood.